7 Day Guided Walking Tour – Wicklow

 Day 6: Walking

 Bray Cliff Walk.
-Duration: About 2 hours from Bray to Greystones, or Newcastle.
+Duration: About 2 hours Greystone or Newcastle to Bray Sea-front.

 The walk around Bray Head is a real gem.
-As well as the uninterrupted views out to sea and of the cliff scenery, one of the most appealing aspects of the walk is how quickly the ambience changes from the bustle of Bray town to a quiet that feels a million miles away.
+As well as the uninterrupted views out to sea and of the cliff scenery, one of the most appealing aspects of the walk is how quickly the ambience changes from a quiet seaside walk to the bustle of Bray Town and Promenade .
 The clear, level path is suitable for all ages which make it a perfect family walk.

 The railway from Bray to Greystones was planned and built between 1847 and 1856.
 The site for the railway, along the cliffs around Bray Head, was a strange decision, since it involved serious engineering challenges.
 A more obvious route from Shankhill to Wicklow would have been through the Glen of the Downs, it’s a natural cutting in the landscape.
 However, the landowner, Lord Meath, didn’t want the railway to divide his estate.
 Instead, he gave the railway company the cliff route free but, because of the geology, it is still one of the most costly stretches of railway track in Ireland.
 Isambard Kingdom Brunel, the celebrated engineer, was called in for consultation, and under his direction a single line, with several tunnels was constructed and continued round the Head and south as far as Wicklow.